 Before purchasing any fall protection equipment or components ensure that they meet the Canadian fall protection standards (referred to as Z259), and/or the corresponding American standards (ANSI/ASME).

-But ensuring your workers safety doesn’t just stop and start with the purchase of fall protection equipment.
-You not only have to ensure that it is installed correctly, but also ensure your employees are properly trained on how to use the equipment.
-On top of that you also have to ensure that all of your fall protection equipment is also regularly inspected in order to ensure that the device(s) that once kept you and your employee’s safe don’t suddenly fail you when you need it most.
+But ensuring your workers’ safety doesn’t just stop and start with the purchase of fall protection equipment.
+You not only have to ensure that it is installed correctly but also ensure your employees are properly trained on how to use the equipment.
+On top of that, you also have to ensure that all of your fall protection equipment is also regularly inspected to ensure that the device(s) that once kept you and your employees safe don’t suddenly fail you when you need it most.

 By ensuring you follow the voluntary standards you will help to ensure that your workers are protected from many potential workplace hazards.
 If you follow best practices and ensure your employees have the proper training required as well as understanding your legal obligations you will be able to ensure that you are helping to promote workplace safety and at the same time prevent any fall-related injuries.